Learn From the Masters

 Nicholas Boughen - Director of Education, Lighting and Shading Instructor

-Nicholas Boughen has been a pioneer of the Vancouver visual effects community since 1995 when he began working with digital visual effects.
-As a veteran part-time instructor, he is the recipient of multiple Notices of Special Recognition as a “University instructor who has had a major impact on the academic life or goals of a student“.
+Nicholas Boughen has been a pioneer of the Vancouver visual effects community since 1995.
 An Emmy and Gemini nominated digital artist and a VFX Supervisor for many years, Mr. Boughen began his digital career after 18 years in live theatre where he worked as a Technical Director, Facility Manager and Lighting & Scenic designer.
-This is where he taught himself to use early 3D software for his design work.
-When the digital media industry came to Vancouver, he made the natural transition to digital as a CG Generalist in television movies and TV series which were the bread and butter of the local industry in the early days.
-His feature film career began in 2002 when Rainmaker VFX (Now Method Studios Vancouver) landed the city’s first full feature.
-He spent the next 10 years establishing great teams and technological systems designed to handle the increasingly difficult demands of film and television visual effects.
+His VFXcareer began in 1997 shortly after digital media came to Vancouver.
+He spent the next 15 years establishing great teams and technological systems designed to handle the increasingly difficult demands of film and television visual effects.

 Having completed 28 films, 4 television series and over a hundred commercials, Mr. Boughen is renowned as one of the world’s foremost experts in the art and science of computer generated lighting and shading; a field loaded with misperception and pseudophysics, widely considered to be a “black art” among many CG artists.
 Skilled lighting and shading artists are extremely rare and highly sought after.
 Mr. Boughen has been laboring for years in an attempt to fill this gap by publishing books, lecturing across north and central America and by teaching college and university classes on the subject outside of his professional career as a digital visual effects artist and supervisor.
-With a background as a scenic and lighting designer for the stage, he naturally gravitated towards Computer Generated lighting and shading.
-His books garnered speaking invitations across North and Central America.
 Mr. Boughen, a certified instructor, has been teaching Digital Arts since 2001 at various institutions and conferences and came to the conclusion that current teaching methods in this field need a big overhaul.

 Graeme Baitz - Compositing Instructor